Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

   - `-SourceAddress`
     - This parameter is becoming optional as SourceIpGroup can be provided without this.

+### `New-AzLoadBalancer`

+- Cmdlet breaking-change will happen to all parameter set
+  - It is recommended to use parameter '-Sku Standard' to create new IP address.
+Please note that it will become the default behavior for IP address creation in the future.

+### `New-AzLoadBalancerFrontendIpConfig`

+- Cmdlet breaking-change will happen to all parameter set
+  - Default behaviour of Zone will be changed

 ### `New-AzPrivateLinkServiceIpConfig`

 - Cmdlet breaking-change will happen to all parameter set